emollett/nextjs-blog-spike/posts/2023-12-03---learning-to-code-with-advent-of-code/index.md

 My tips for using Advent of Code to learn how to code:

-- Don't worry about your speed.
-There are so many reasons other people manage it faster.
+- **Don't worry about your speed.** There are so many reasons other people manage it faster.
 For me, I did best speed wise when I was up at 5am feeding a newborn because I happened to be awake when the puzzle came out, and needed the distraction to keep me awake.
 Now I have work and a toddler so I haven't even finished day 1.

-- Don't worry about looking everything up.
-This depends on your aim.
+- **Don't worry about looking everything up.** This depends on your aim.
 The first year I did it I wanted to become a person who knew all the syntax by heart so really beat myself up about looking things up.
 I thought that real developers just knew it fluently.
 Maybe some do, but I look everything up day to day anyway so I may as well look it all up for this.

-- Take a look at other peoples code if you get stuck!
-It's not cheating if you aren't competing, and looking at other peoples code helps you learn.
+- **Take a look at other peoples code if you get stuck!** It's not cheating if you aren't competing, and looking at other peoples code helps you learn.
 I particularly like looking at peoples code in other languages to see how they did it, and if I can work out how to do that in mine.

-- Join a communities around it to help you, I use the [redit forum](https://www.reddit.com/r/adventofcode), and the channel on the cross gov slack to see what other people are doing and as the days go on, share my frustrations.
+- **Join a communities around it to help you.** I use the [redit forum](https://www.reddit.com/r/adventofcode), and the channel on the cross gov slack to see what other people are doing and as the days go on, share my frustrations.
 There are some brilliant attempts out there, while I'm always impressed by the speed the people competing for the main leaderboard manage, I'm always on the lookout for people doing it in something like excel and marvelling at their madness.

-- Join a local leaderboard.
-You are almost certainly never going to compete on the global leaderboard, and it is nice to see how people you know are getting on.
+- **Join a local leaderboard.** You are almost certainly never going to compete on the global leaderboard, and it is nice to see how people you know are getting on.
 I'm on one where I can see the name of a dev I worked with 6 years ago and it makes me smile to remember that team.

-- Give up when it isn't enjoyable.
-I've never got to the end.
+- **Give up when it isn't enjoyable.** I've never got to the end.
 For a few years I tried getting more stars than the year before.
 Now I'm just happy if I get some done.